Munshi

 The Munshi promise

 Your messages exist for you, and only you.
-They are encrypted at rest with a key unique to your account, walled into your own namespace, and touched by exactly one process: the bridge that builds your briefings.
-No human reads them, nothing is mined or resold, and one tap deletes everything — permanently, immediately, no questions.
+They are encrypted on our servers with a key unique to your account, walled into your own namespace, and touched by exactly one process: the bridge that builds your briefings.
+Every connection is secured with TLS (SSL) — always.
+No human reads your messages, nothing is mined or resold, and one tap deletes everything — permanently, immediately, no questions.

 § vGet started